aws/s2n-tls/docs/SAFETY-MACROS.md

 Ensures the `result` is `S2N_RESULT_OK`, otherwise the function will return an error signal

+`POSIX_PRECONDITION` should be used at the beginning of a function to make assertions about the provided arguments.
+By default, it is functionally equivalent to `POSIX_GUARD_RESULT(result)` but can be altered by a testing environment to provide additional guarantees.

 ### POSIX_POSTCONDITION(result)

 Ensures the `result` is `S2N_RESULT_OK`, otherwise the function will return an error signal

+NOTE: The condition will _only_ be checked when the code is compiled in debug mode.
+      In release mode, the check is removed.

+`POSIX_POSTCONDITION` should be used at the end of a function to make assertions about the resulting state.
+In debug mode, it is functionally equivalent to `POSIX_GUARD_RESULT(result)`.
+In production builds, it becomes a no-op.
+This can also be altered by a testing environment to provide additional guarantees.

 ### POSIX_CHECKED_MEMCPY(destination, source, len)